Summer Workshops dates announced

 Join traditional flute and whistle player Gordon Turnbull in a relaxed and supportive setting to learn and develop traditional techniques while building up a repertoire from Scotland, Ireland and beyond.

-FluteFling Saturday half-day workshops are held every month at Tribe Porty in Portobello, Edinburgh.
-Combining elements of the popular fortnightly classes and the annual Scottish Flute Day in a new format, flute and whistle players will find plenty of inspiration and ideas to further develop their music.
+FluteFling Saturday half-day workshops are held every month at Tribe Porty in Portobello, Edinburgh, providing flute and whistle players with inspiration and ideas to further develop their music.

 Dates and technical focus